IgniteUI/igniteui-docfx/en/components/hierarchicalGrid/load_on_demand.md

 }
 ````

 With this, the setup of our application is almost done.
-The last thing would improve the user experience, since we would like to inform the user that the data is still loading, and he doesn't look at an empty grid in the meantime.
+The last thing will improve the user experience, since we would like to inform the user that the data is still loading, and he doesn't look at an empty grid in the meantime.
 That's why the [`IgxHierarchicalGrid`]({environment:angularApiUrl}/classes/igxhierarchicalgridcomponent.html) also supports a loading indicator that is displayed while the data is being empty.
-If new data comes, the loading indicator would hide and the data would be rendered.
+If new data comes, the loading indicator will hide and the data will be rendered.

 #### Setup of loading indication

 The [`IgxHierarchicalGrid`]({environment:angularApiUrl}/classes/igxhierarchicalgridcomponent.html) supports by default loading indicator by setting the [`isLoading`]({environment:angularApiUrl}/classes/igxhierarchicalgridcomponent.html#isloading) property to `true` while there is no data.
-We would need to set it initially for the root grid and when creating a child grid until the data is loaded.
-We could always set it to `true` in our template, but we would want to hide it and display that the grid has no data if the service returns an empty array.
+We will need to set it initially for the root grid and when creating a child grid until the data is loaded.
+We could always set it to `true` in our template, but we want to hide it and display that the grid has no data if the service returns an empty array.

 In this case the final version of our `hierarchical-grid-lod.component.ts` would look like this: